Cape Cod is a gorgeous seaside destination, and the ideal time to visit it depends on what you’re looking to enjoy.

-Cape Cod also has some of the finest dining on the East Coast (e.g., Hyannis’s many restaurants), so you can have a cozy night indoors, splurging on your favorite meal!
+Cape Cod also has some of the finest dinings on the East Coast (e.g., Hyannis’s many restaurants), so you can have a cozy night indoors, splurging on your favorite meal!

-February is considered the chilliest month in Cape Cod.
+February is considered the chilliest month on Cape Cod.
 Temperature averages are a high of 37 and a low of 23 degrees.
-During these winter months, the best thing to do during these Thetastic bakeries, museums, and historic theaters.
+The best thing to do during these winter months is Thetastic bakeries, museums, and historic theaters.